jcpowermac/hanlon-wiki/policy.md

-A Policy is used to map a specific model to a node in Razor (based on the Tags that Razor assigns to that Node).
-There are typically a number of policy instances defined within Razor, and the that of policy instances form a Policy Table.
+A Policy is used to map a specific model to a node in Occam (based on the Tags that Occam assigns to that Node).
+There are typically a number of policy instances defined within Occam, and the that of policy instances form a Policy Table.
 This policy table is like a firewall rules table, where every policy in the table has a policy number, and lower numbers have a higher priority than higher numbers.
 The first (highest priority) policy that matches a given node (based on the tags that have been assigned to that node) is bound to that particular node.
 Until a policy is bound to a node, that node will remain in an unbound state (and a discovery Microkernel will be deployed to it whenever that node boots).
 Once a policy is bound to a node (in the form of an active_model), that node will remain bound to that policy until the active_model instance that was created during the policy binding process is removed from the system.

 ## The policy CLI

 The policy CLI provides users with the ability to create new policy instances, view a summary list of the policies that have been created (or view the details of a specific policy), update a specific policy, or remove a specific policy (or all policies) from the system.
 Here is a high-level summary of the commands that are available via the policy CLI:
 ```
-razor policy [get] [all]                      View all policies
+occam policy [get] [all]                      View all policies
-razor policy [get] (UUID)                     View a specific policy
+occam policy [get] (UUID)                     View a specific policy
-razor policy [get] templates|types            View available policy templates
+occam policy [get] templates|types            View available policy templates
-razor policy add (options...)
+occam policy add (options...)
 Create a new policy
-razor policy update (UUID) (options...)
+occam policy update (UUID) (options...)
 Update an existing policy
-razor policy remove (UUID)|all                Remove existing policy(s)
+occam policy remove (UUID)|all                Remove existing policy(s)
 ```
 As you can see from the usage shown above, there are options that are required when creating a new policy instance using the 'policy add' command.
 Those options are shown below:
 ```
-Usage: razor policy add (options...)
+Usage: occam policy add (options...)
    -p, --template TEMPLATE_NAME     The policy template name to use.
    -l, --label POLICY_LABEL         A label to name this policy.
    -m, --model-uuid MODEL_UUID      The model to attach to the policy.